hashgraph/hedera-improvement-proposal/HIP/hip-514-missing-hts-precompile-functions.md

 ## User stories

-As a smart contract developer, I would like to retreive fungible token metadata details through a precompile contract.
+As a smart contract developer, I would like to retrieve fungible token metadata details through a precompile contract.

-As a smart contract developer, I would like to retreive non-fungible token metadata details through a precompile contract.
+As a smart contract developer, I would like to retrieve non-fungible token metadata details through a precompile contract.

-As a smart contract developer, I would like to modify a tokens entity properties through a precompile contract.
+As a smart contract developer, I would like to modify token entity properties through a precompile contract.

-As a smart contract developer, I would like to modify a tokens KYC permissions through a precompile contract.
+As a smart contract developer, I would like to modify token KYC permissions through a precompile contract.

-As a smart contract developer, I would like to retreive a tokens KYC status through a precompile contract.
+As a smart contract developer, I would like to retrieve token KYC status through a precompile contract.

-As a smart contract developer, I would like to modify a tokens Freeze state through a precompile contract.
+As a smart contract developer, I would like to modify token Freeze state through a precompile contract.

-As a smart contract developer, I would like to retreive a tokens Freeze status through a precompile contract.
+As a smart contract developer, I would like to retrieve token Freeze status through a precompile contract.

-As a smart contract developer, I would like to modify a tokens Pause state through a precompile contract.
+As a smart contract developer, I would like to modify token Pause state through a precompile contract.

-As a smart contract developer, I would like to retreive a tokens Pause status through a precompile contract.
+As a smart contract developer, I would like to retrieve token Pause status through a precompile contract.

-As a smart contract developer, I would like to retrieve a tokens fee properties through a precompile contract.
+As a smart contract developer, I would like to retrieve token fee properties through a precompile contract.

-As a smart contract developer, I would like to retrieve a tokens key properties through a precompile contract.
+As a smart contract developer, I would like to retrieve token key properties through a precompile contract.

 As a smart contract developer, I would like to delete a token through a precompile contract.